Ivan Bogachev

 TIME

-Time is the way to organize the consequences.
+Time is a way to organize the consequences.

-The event and the consequences, the next events, and the next ones, and so on, create the chain of connected events, or the process.
+An event and its consequences, the next events, and the next ones, and so on, form a chain of connected events or a process.

 EVOLUTION OF MATTER